-(A) Income equalisation - tax implications
+20.3 Income equalisation - tax implications

-The price of a Share of a particular Class is based on the value of that Class' entitlement in the Company, including the income of the Company since the previous distribution or, in the case of accumulation Shares, deemed distribution.
+The price of a Share of a particular Share Class is based on the value of that Share Class' entitlement in the Company, including the income of the Company since the previous distribution or, in the case of accumulation Shares, deemed distribution.
 In the case of the first distribution received or accumulation made in respect of a Share, part of the amount, namely the equalisation payment, is treated as a return of capital and is not taxable as income in the hands of the Shareholder.
 This amount is, however, in the case of income Shares, deducted from the cost of the Share in computing any capital gains.
 Equalisation applies only to Shares purchased during the relevant accounting period.
-It is calculated as the average amount of income included in the issue price of all Shares of the relevant Class issued during the period.
+It is calculated as the average amount of income included in the issue price of all Shares of the relevant Share Class issued during the period.

-(B) UK information reporting regime
+20.4 UK information reporting regime

 Open-ended investment companies are required to report details of interest distributions paid to UK, and many non-UK investors.
-Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with the "International tax compliance" below.
+Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International Tax Compliance" below.

-(C) Tax Elected Fund (TEF) regime
+20.5 Tax Elected Fund ('TEF') regime